-14.3 Integration
+5.3 Integration

-As described in section 15, one of the major decisions for managers is over the location and organisation of networks.
+As described in section 6, one of the major decisions for managers is over the location and organisation of networks.
 The ideal would be where networked technology is spread throughout all curriculum areas, either in a saturated form (enough computers in every class) or in a dispersed hub network.
 In both cases, the outlay on machines is very heavy and there is no guarantee of what constitutes 'enough' machines.
 Indeed, it could be argued that there will never be enough to meet the likely demand, though not having access to machines when they wanted was one of the main complaints of the pupil diarists.
 The alternative approach is where networks are concentrated in a number of 'bookable' ICT suites, with some stand-alone or networked machines in particular specialist areas where high specification performance is needed.
 Here, issues of access and equity become paramount.

 Management decisions to opt for one or another of these formations are affected by many factors, some from the principles underlying the learning and teaching issues of using networked technologies, but others from external sources over which the schools have little control.
-However, the organisation of networked facilities also impacts upon the enthusiasm and commitment of ordinary classroom teachers to using ICT.
+However, the organisation of networked facilities also impacts upon the enthusiasm and commitment of ordinary classroom teachers to using ICT, subsequent to their funded training.
+The thinking behind NOF training was to offer all teachers an opportunity to upgrade their ICT skills and deploy them in the classroom for the benefit of their pupils.
+However, if access to ICT is limited or difficult because of the organisation of the networks, then the initial enthusiasm and 'willingness to have a go' is easily lost.

 Among many of the case study schools, there was a general recognition that difficulty in obtaining sufficient and regular access to networked technology had the effect of discouraging curriculum use of ICT.
 A model of use in which ICT facilities are available only at certain unpredictable times implies a high degree of forward planning if the equipment is to be used effectively and efficiently.
 Teachers have to try and match the topic and the stage in the topic to the booked ICT slot.
-It may also lead to situations were two different groups following the same programme of study might have very different ICT experiences in relation to it.
+It may also lead to situations were two different groups following the same programme of study might have very different ICT experiences in relation to it, or as a teacher in Castlefields Secondary School put it: